What are the best ways to prevent burn out?

 When we’re in the midst of all the doing, the actions and the steps, we often forget to stop and look at what’s going right and what we have to be grateful for in our lives.

 Keeping a gratitude journal is a fantastic way to re-wire the brain for positivity.
-And a positive mind is a healthy mind when it comes to achieving our dreams.
+And a positive mind is a healthy mind when it comes to achieving our dreams and goals.

 By taking time each day to focus on and record the things that have gone well and the things we are grateful for, we train our brains to look more for these signs in everyday life.